 In terms of cancellation time, this will largely be dependent on how quickly you can fill that slot again – if I cancel an appointment with you 24 hours prior, will you be able to fill it?
 Or do you need 48 hours?
 This is the timeframe you’ll want to focus on.

 Should you refund a deposit?

-Ideally, no – otherwise what’s the point?
-It’s better to transfer than to refund – if I have an appointment with you tomorrow at 10am and I cancel today at 2pm because my elderly relative is unwell and I need to go round and stay with them for a while,you are well within your rights to keep my deposit, and I won’t find it so harsh that I’m not getting back that £75 because now my appointment has moved to next week.
-You and I still have a good relationship, I’m still getting lashes, you are still being paid for the time I’ve kind of wasted and old aunt Mary is still getting her pillows fluffed – it’s a win for everyone.
-If you’re rescheduling the appointment within a short notice - it’s worth thinking of a cancellation fee.
+Ideally no, otherwise what’s the point?
+It’s better to transfer the appointment than to refund – if I have an appointment with you tomorrow at 10am and I cancel today at 2pm because my elderly relative is unwell and I need to go round and stay with them for a while,you are well within your rights to keep my deposit, and I won’t find it so harsh that I’m not getting back that £75 because now my appointment has moved to next week.
+You and I still have a good relationship, I’m still getting lashes, you are still being paid for the time I’ve kind of wasted, and old aunt Mary is still getting her pillows fluffed – it’s a win for everyone.
+If you’re rescheduling the appointment with short notice, it’s worth thinking about having a cancellation fee.

 There are 2 options when you might consider asking the client to pay the fee:

-- If they want to reschedule an appointment for which they paid the deposit for with a short notice - as a gesture of goodwill (due to emergency circumstances) you might just take the cancellation fee, rather than making the full deposit non-refundable/non-transferable.
+- If they want to reschedule an appointment that they paid the deposit for with short notice, as a gesture of goodwill (due to emergency circumstances) you might just take the cancellation fee, rather than making the full deposit non-refundable/non-transferable.

 - If they want to cancel/reschedule their appointment for which you don’t take deposits (for example infills, or regular customers).
 This way you’re at least partially covered for your time.

 A very common practice is to not book a client until the fee is paid in full - don’t be scared to ask for it!
-This is your time and your job and it is fair to ask the client to respect it.
+This is your time and your livelihood, and it is fair to ask your clients to respect it.